Interior Designer Elkhart Goshen Indiana

 During this project, I remember testing almost 20 different shades of robins egg blue before discovering the perfect paint color for her custom cabinets.
 I also remember spending hours selecting the perfect shade of 'butter' for her walls in the main living area and then sitting on scaffolding for hours examining how the light affected the swatches during the 'witching' hours to make sure that color didn't turn dingy and dirty.
 (The life of an interior designer is so glamorous darling - lol)!!

 Step 5: Don't let a builder, in-house "design consultant" or next door neighbor drive your style or influence your decisions!
-I've found over and over again that most people don't know their style so they are led all over the place and then eventually feel pressured to 'buy what's in front of them.'
+I've found over and over again that most people don't know or understand their unique style so they are led all over the place and then eventually feel pressured to 'buy what's in front of them.'
 How sad!
 I have heard so many stories of design disasters as a result of this (which is actually a large part of my business).
 So, please don't let this happen to you!
-You have a style as unique and tasteful as you are and my specialty is helping my clients find it and define it in a way that tells their story beautifully!
+You have a style as unique and tasteful as you are and my specialty is listening to my clients and then helping them interpret and define their style in a way that tells their story beautifully!

 Successful design includes many variables (details) that all need to work together in a beautiful, cohesive way that tells your beautiful story (the big picture), which is why one decision affects all the others.
 These variables all affect which finishes will work in your space.
 Finishes, such as granite, wood, marble, tile (etc...etc...) are a combination of color, pattern and texture and therefore play a valuable role in the developing the overall feel of a space.